joshuaVayer/passirate/README.md

         verified: false, // leave false by default
     },
     ```
-- Set up your rating condition for each characters entered in the `rating` object, considering the following template :
+- Set up your ratings conditions for each characters typed in the `rating` object, considering the following template :

     ```js
     name: { // Name should be unique